-is an artist from Essen, worldwide unique in her own developed technique.
-She is specialized in enamel paints and charcoal on canvas.
+is an artist from Essen, unique in her own developed technique.
+She is specialized in enamel paints, charcoal and pastels on canvas.

 On one hand, the growing fascination can be justified by her own developed one-of-a-kind technique with enamel paints, charcoal, graphite and pastel chalk on canvas, on the other hand, through the impactfull, strong portraits which eyes follow the visitor to every point in the room.
 She manages to effortlessly breathe life into her paintings.